 Blood clots in the veins of your legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) and arteries (arterial thrombosis) can happen in some people taking RINVOQ.
 This may be life-threatening and cause death.
-Blood clots in the veins of the legs (DVT) and lungs (PE) have happened more often in people who are 50 years of age and older and with at least 1 heart disease (cardiovascular) risk factor taking a medicine in the class of medicines called Janus kinase (JAK) inhibitors.
+Blood clots in the veins of the legs (DVT) and lungs (PE) have happened more often in people who are 50 years of age and older and with at least 1 heart disease (cardiovascular) risk factor.

+at least 1 heart disease (cardiovascular) risk factor taking a medicine in the class of medicines called Janus kinase (JAK) inhibitors.

-- Tell your healthcare provider if you have had blood clots in the veins of your legs or lungs in - Get medical help right away if you have signs and symptoms of blood clots during treatment with RINVOQ, including:
+- Tell your healthcare provider if you have had blood clots in the veins of your legs or lungs in the past. - Get medical help right away if you have signs and symptoms of blood clots during treatment with RINVOQ, including:

-- swelling - sudden unexplained - pain or chest or upper back pain tenderness in shortness of breath or one or both legs difficulty breathing - 6.
-Allergic reactions.
+- velling sudden unexplained

+- pain or tenderness in one or both legs

+chest or upper back pair

+shortness of breath or difficulty breathing

+- 6. Allergic reactions.
 Symptoms such as rash (hives), trouble breathing, feeling faint or dizzy, or swelling of your lips, tongue, or throat, that may mean you are having an allergic reaction have been seen in people taking RINVOQ.
 Some of these reactions were serious.
-If any of these symptoms occur during treatment with RINVOQ, stop taking RINVOQ and get emergency medical help right away. - 7.
-Tears (perforation) in the stomach or intestines. - Tell your healthcare provider if you have had diverticulitis (inflammation in parts of the large intestine) or ulcers in your stomach or intestines.
+If any of these symptoms occur during treatment with RINVOQ, stop taking RINVOQ and get emergency medical help right away.

+7. Tears (perforation) in the stomach or intestines.

+- Tell your healthcare provider if you have had diverticulitis (inflammation in parts of the large intestine) or ulcers in your stomach or intestines.
 Some people taking RINVOQ can get tears in their stomach or intestines.
 This happens most often in people who take nonsteroidal antiinflammatory drugs (NSAIDs), corticosteroids, or methotrexate. - Get medical help right away if you get stomacharea pain, fever, chills, nausea, or vomiting.